By Katie Elzer-Peters

 • Border your vegetable garden with perennial and herb landscape beds.
 These flowering plants will attract pollinators to the vegetables, resulting in bigger yields.

-• Hide the compost heap with a mixed border of perennials, annuals and small trees.
+• Hide the compost pile with a mixed border of perennials, annuals and small trees.
 Make sure that you don’t shade the area too much, because the compost still needs to heat up in order to break down.
 If you can’t screen the compost heap, consider buying a compost bin.
 They’re inexpensive, and blend into the landscaping.

 • Screen the view of your neighbor’s yard with a row of edibles or a border vegetable garden.
 Plant blueberries, or raspberries in the backyard along your property line.
 Apple trees on dwarf rootstocks are also fun, and will stay relatively small.
 Other good screening plants include arborvitae, viburnum, tea olive, boxwood, camellias, and other evergreen shrubs.